Mushfiq2007027/Pokemon-Battle-Arena-An-AI-Driven-Strategy-Game/README.md

 ## Contact

-If you need help or want to share feedback, feel free to reach out at mushfiq2000cpt@gmail.com or fatincommands04@gmail.com
+If you need help or want to share feedback, feel free to reach out at mushfiq2000cpt@gmail.com

-## Project Members
+## Author

 - **Md Mushfiqur Rahman (2007027)**
-- **M Rahimeen Fatin (2007029)**